hschellman/lesson-tutorial-test/_episodes/01-How-to-make-a-lesson.md

 Once you have it checked out you can use the import function to make an official dune site.

-- Use the [GitHub’s importer](https://github.com/new/import) to make a copy of this repo in your own GitHub account.
+- Use [GitHub’s importer](https://github.com/new/import) to make a copy of this repo in your own GitHub account.
 (Note: This is like a GitHub Fork, but not connected to the upstream changes)

-- Put the URL of this repository, that is `https://github.com/<yourname/<yoursite>.git` in the “Your old repository’s clone URL” box.
+- Put the URL of this repository, that is `https://github.com/<yourname/<yoursite>.git` in the `The URL for your source repository*` URL box.

-- Select the owner for your new repository `DUNE`
+- Select the owner for your new repository: `DUNE`

-- Set the name you chose for your lesson repository `<yoursite>`
+- Set the name you chose for your lesson repository: `<yoursite>`

 - Make sure the repository is public.

 ### Maintaining your site

-- try to make changes on your local copy - others can also do things in their local copies
+- Try to make changes on your local copy - others can also do things in their local copies

-- use pull requests to merge changes into the official DUNE site where possible
+- Use pull requests to merge changes into the official DUNE site where possible

-- you can make minor patches directly on the main site but generally, it's better to work locally.
+- You can make minor patches directly on the main site but generally, it's better to work locally.